Connect with others who understand.

 BRAF

-BRAF is an enzyme found inside cells that is responsible for signaling growth and division.
-It is mutated in around 4 percent of NSCLC cases.
-BRAF is a member of a family of similar enzymes known as MAP kinases.
-Targeted therapies for BRAF and other proteins have been developed, including:
+BRAF is an enzyme found inside cells that’s responsible for signaling growth and division.
+BRAF is mutated in around 4 percent of NSCLC cases (most often the V600E mutation) and is most often found in the adenocarcinoma subtype.
+Targeted therapies for BRAF and other proteins include:

 ROS1

-ROS1 is another gene that mutates in some cases of NSCLC.
-ROS1 mutations are similar to ALK mutations.
-Because of this similarity, many TKIs used to treat ALK mutations can also treat ROS1 mutations, and vice versa.
+Some NSCLC cases involve ROS1 gene mutations, which are similar to ALK mutations.
+For that reason, many TKIs used to treat ALK mutations can also treat ROS1 mutations and vice versa.
 These drugs include:

 • Entrectinib (Rozlytrek)